DopierRex/OneNext/README.md

 - Use or obtain a PS/2 keyboard that has standard full keyset, including up to 'F12' function key, and 'Scroll Lock' key

--Using a USB Keyboard with PS/2 adapter or a Y-splitter cable will NOT work for Spectrum Next (ks1) extra cores, it needs to be a proper full PS/2 keyboard!
+-Using a USB Keyboard with PS/2 adapter or a Y-splitter cable will NOT work for Spectrum Next (ks1) extra cores, it needs to be a proper keyboard with PS/2 connector and full keyset!

 4. A FAT16 FORMATTED 4GB SD CARD

-Whether you have a Spectrum Next (ks1) or N-go, you will need to format a new SD card to FAT16 (not FAT32).
+You will need to format a new SD card to FAT16 (not FAT32).
-Please do NOT re-use your old or ordinary Next SD card, you should definitely obtain a new SD card specifically for this.
+Please do NOT re-use your old or ordinary Next SD card, you should definitely use a new SD card specifically for this.
 A few of the extra cores will only work with cards up to 4gb maximum; therefore, if you have a larger SD card, you must create a FAT16 4gb primary partition or, even better, split the SD card size into multiple partitions (explained in the following section).

 OPTIONAL (recommended):